RobiNN1/PHP-UI-Kit/docs/core/add-to.md

 `after` - these tags will be added after tags with `before` set.

 In this example, main.css will be loaded first and custom.css will be loaded second.
-If order is not specified, it will be loaded as it's called, custom.css first and main.css second.
+If the order is not specified, it will be loaded as it's called, custom.css first and main.css second.

 ```php
 RobiNN\UiKit\AddTo::head('<link href="custom.css" rel="stylesheet">', 'after');